 - Pose undue financial or administrative burden on the university.

-The Academic Achievement and Access Center (AAAC) coordinates accommodations for students university-wide.
+The Student Access Center (SAC) coordinates accommodations for students university-wide.
 It is an individual’s choice whether to self-identify, submit documentation, and make the decision about using accommodations.
-The AAAC provides academic accommodations such as in-class accommodations, auxiliary aids, and services (e.g., alternative texts or sign language interpreters).
+The SAC provides academic accommodations such as in-class accommodations, auxiliary aids, and services (e.g., alternative texts or sign language interpreters).
 Para transit is available to students who have temporary or permanent mobility impairments and who are unable to use the standard buses.

-· The information found on this website is to be used as a guide to accommodations at KU.
+· Information found on this website is to be used as a guide to accommodations at KU.

-· The services listed are the ones commonly provided.
+· Services listed are the ones commonly provided.

-· Accommodations are tailored to a student’s need on a case-by-case, course-by-course basis.
+· Accommodations are tailored to a student’s need on case-by-case, course-by-course basis.

 The University of Kansas (KU) has specific procedures in place for students requesting academic accommodations.
 Parents can learn more about these procedures by visiting the Accommodation process.

-Please see our page on Implementing Academic Accommodations to find out more about the responsibilities of each the student, the AAAC, and the Faculty/Instructor in this process.
+Please see our page on Implementing Academic Accommodations to find out more about the responsibilities of each the student, the SAC, and the Faculty/Instructor in this process.